Airport Link, Brisbane: History

 On 17 June 2009, CNI requested that the Coordinator-General evaluate a proposed change to the Airport Link project under section 35C of the State Development and Public Works Organisation Act 1971.
 Due to the discovery during the first half of 2009 of less than favourable ground conditions in the vicinity of the Kedron ramps, BrisConnections proposed the establishment of a new worksite on vacant land at Rose Street, Wooloowin, between Kent and Park Roads to facilitate improved construction access to the mainline tunnels.
-A shaft 15 metres in diameter and 42 metres deep would be constructed to launch two of the project’s ‘roadheader’ excavation machines.
+A shaft 15 metres in diameter and 42 metres deep would be constructed to launch two of the project's ‘roadheader’ excavation machines.
 It is anticipated that the worksite would be in use for up to 29 months, including backfilling and rehabilitation.

 In August 2009 the main earthmoving contractor TF Group went into receivership, owing subcontractors as much as $2.8 million.
 A group of these subcontractors threatened to blockade the project until their outstanding debts were paid.

 On 15 July 2012, the tunnel was opened to registered visitors for a preview walk named the "Bridge and Tunnel Experience".

 Tolls

 It was estimated the toll charge per trip would be $4.90 for the entire length between Bowen Hills and Toombul, and $3.75 between Kedron and Toombul, when full tolling commenced in November 2013.
 These tolls were set at $4.00 and $3.00 respectively in 2006 and are being increased in line with Brisbane CPI.

 The tolls were phased in between July 2012 and November 2013, with an initial one-month toll free period for all users, a further 2 months toll-free for account holders, then followed by introductory tolls.

 The tolls are collected via a 'free-flow tolling system', an electronic tolling system based on overhead gantries reading a tag fitted inside vehicles or by taking a photograph of number plates, avoiding the need for vehicles to slow or stop.
-Motocycles do not need a tag and do not incur a number-plate matching fee.
+Motorcycles do not need a tag and do not incur a number-plate matching fee.
 The Linkt system is used.
 Any other Australian toll road tag will work on the Airport Link toll road.

 The motorway has 2 sets of gantries, one set at the southern and another at the northern end.
 Vehicles entering or exiting midway at Kedron to or from Toombul will therefore only pass one gantry and will pay a partial toll.
 Vehicles passing both sets of gantries are charged the full toll.